AbhishekMankame/detection-of-lung-cancer-using-double-CNN/README.md

 # detection-of-lung-cancer-using-double-CNN
-Here lung cancer detection is based on the chest CT image using CNN.
+This is a lung cancer detection using CNN based on the CT scan images.